Robert Rinder: Personal life

-Rinder entered into a same-sex civil partnership with barrister Seth Cumming at a ceremony on the island of Ibiza in 2013, conducted by Rinder's friend, actor Benedict Cumberbatch.
-Cumberbatch was legally entitled to conduct the ceremony because of his online Universal Life Church ministerial ordination and Rinder was later one of three best men at Cumberbatch's wedding to Sophie Hunter in 2015.
-It was reported in January 2018 that Rinder and Cumming had separated.
+Rinder entered into a civil partnership with barrister Seth Cumming at a ceremony on the island of Ibiza in 2013, conducted by Rinder's friend, actor Benedict Cumberbatch.
+Cumberbatch was legally entitled to conduct the ceremony because of his online Universal Life Church ministerial ordination, and Rinder was later one of three best men at Cumberbatch's wedding to Sophie Hunter in 2015.
+Rinder and Cumming separated after four years of marriage and eleven years together.

-Rinder was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to Holocaust education and awareness.
+In 2023 Rinder was mooted as potential contender to be the Conservative candidate for the 2024 London mayoral election.
+He ruled himself out of the running in the spring of that year, later saying that he was not a member of any political party.